Speaker

 The code for all this will be made available open source after Codegarden so you can go away and try this for yourself, and you can use the actions to build your own libraries, packages, and deploy your own sites.
 The only problem left will be choosing which awesome project you work on next with all the time you save :)

-In this talk I go through my journey of discovery - learning about docker, about micro-service architecture and container architecture, about how it can help the local development process, how it helps teams, and some of the really cool things it can do.
+In this talk I will take the audience through a journey of discovery - learning about docker and containerisation, about micro-service architecture (the good and the bad), about how it can help the local development process, how it helps teams, and some of the really cool things it can do.
 In 10 tips and tricks, I'll go through some of the things I've learned, that have helped me, and that I think are just plain cool.

 Without giving away too many spoilers it will involve linux, raspberry Pis, and and a certain mid 90s first person shooter, although not all at the same time.

 I've given a version of this talk previously at ddd south west and received generally good feedback from developers inexperienced with docker and those familiar with it.